-Issued by the Senator William X. Wall Experiment Station and the Drinking Water Program In response to frequently asked questions by homeowners, Boards of Health and licensed well drillers, the Massachusetts Department of Environmental Protection (MassDEP) provides the following guidance:
+In response to frequently asked questions by homeowners, Boards of Health and licensed well drillers, the Massachusetts Department of Environmental Protection (MassDEP) offers the following guidance.

 Using a certified laboratory does not guarantee that your samples will be handled and analyzed properly or that your results will be accurate.
 Certification means that a laboratory's facilities, personnel, equipment, analytical methods and quality control procedures have been evaluated and found to meet the Department's minimum requirements.
 A certified laboratory has been deemed capable of producing valid data for tests of specified contaminants.